Shilpa1992-git/90DaysofDevOps/2025/networking/README.md

  #  What is the OSI & TCP Model?
 OSI  (Open Systems Interconnection) Model
-TCP  (Transmission Control protocol/Internet Protocol) Model are fremeworks that explain how data travels over a network,such as the internet.The divide the communication process into different layers,each with a specific role.
+TCP  (Transmission Control protocol/Internet Protocol) Model are frameworks that explain how data travels over a network,such as the internet.The divide the communication process into different layers,each with a specific role.
 # 7 Layers of OSI Model
 1. Physical Layer - Sends raw data as electrical signals or light.
    Example: Wi-Fi, Ethernet cabels,fiber optics.